 There’s a technique you can try called the pinch test, but this isn’t always accurate.
 Instead, common symptoms include:

 - Increased fine lines and wrinkles

-It goes without saying that if your skin is dehydrated, you need to take the necessary steps to keep it better hydrated.
+It goes without saying that if your skin is dehydrated, you need to take the necessary steps to leave it feeling hydrated again.
 Here’s how:

 Drink and Eat More Water